Angular-Wave/angular.ts/src/animations/animate.md

 -     enter: function(element, doneFn) {
 -       jQuery(element).fadeIn(1000, doneFn);
 -
--       // remember to call doneFn so that AngularJS
+-       // remember to call doneFn so that AngularTS
 -       // knows that the animation has concluded
 -     },
 -